-- If someone in the building calls asking for help finding the water main valve, you can direct them to the general area or room and instruct them to find the bright yellow tag rather than giving them specific directions.
+- If someone in the home or building calls asking for help finding the water main valve, you can direct them to the general area or room and instruct them to find the tag rather than giving them specific directions.

 - Not everyone has seen a water main valve before, especially younger people.
 With a tag, you don’t have to describe the physical appearance of a pipe system and can instead describe the size and color of the tag.

 - These tags can contribute to emergency preparedness by making everyone in the household or business aware of where the main water valve is in advance.
 It’s much easier to remember to search for a tag than a series of pipes.